EV2 The Capitals Route: In the UK

 In the UK, the EV2 starts at Holyhead on the Isle of Anglesey and travels through the heart of Wales along the National Cycle Network's NCR8 Lôn Las Cymru, taking in Snowdonia National Park and Brecon Beacons National Park.
 It passes through the Welsh capital of Cardiff before crossing the Severn, where it visits the cities of Bristol and Bath – connected by the Bristol and Bath Railway Path.

 After that it joins the Kennet and Avon Cycle Route (NCR4) along the canal which links the Thames and the Bristol Channel, weaving through scenery on its way from Bath to Reading.
 At Reading, the route joins the Thames Path Cycle Route on its way to London.
 Finally it leaves London through the docklands, travelling north to the ferry port at Harwich.

 In the Netherlands

-In the Netherlands, the EV2 follows the Dutch National Cycle Routes LF4 & LF8.
+In the Netherlands, the EV2 follows the Dutch National Cycle Routes LF4 and LF8.
 From The Hague it follows the LF4 to Borculo and then the LF8 to Zwillbrock on the German border.